Bloom well in prison air.

 - Kaim himself also ends up in one of these in the story They Live In Shells, where the titular "shells" are basically isolated cells without any windows or bars, making them pitch black from the inside.
 Being immortal, Kaim naturally makes out eventually.
 Most of his cellmates aren't as lucky, with the luckiest of them ending up burning out his retinas with sunlight after finally getting out of the complete darkness.

-- The Purgatory prison ship also qualifies, given the inmates' poor living conditions and abuse from guards.
-It's bad enough that it's hard not to feel bad for the prisoners, even though killing 20 people and destroying a habitat is apparently at the low end of the crimes that can land you there.
+- The Purgatory prison ship is a mercenary-run Protection Racket, which governments only tacitly recognize, much less held to any humanitarian stndards.
+Needless to say, the inmates suffer terrible living conditions and abuse from guards.
+It's hard not to feel bad for the prisoners, even though killing 20 people and destroying a habitat is apparently at the low end of the crimes that can land you there.

 - The Chronicles of Taras: Red Dementia is set in a girl's prison camp in the middle of a pitch-black, sub-freezing desert where the Guards unleash mutated creatures called Rakes on the unwitting teenagers.